Osipion/NotesOnTestAutomation/service-virtualization/article.md

 components.

 There's a growth in these tools of late - [countless][ninject] [mocking][rhino] and [DI][autofac] [frameworks][castlew]
-abound in the lands of JVM and .NET, and new vedors are springing up offering service virtualization tools as alternatives to mocking.
+abound in the lands of JVM and .NET, and new vendors are springing up offering service virtualization tools as alternatives to mocking.
 Most applications now seem to involve IPC, usually over HTTP, and vendors hope to take advantage of the general trend back towards fine-grained Service Oriented Architectures.
 In